Italy Heaven's destination guide to Rome

 Rome Transport

-Rome's public transport system has plenty of critics, but for most tourist purposes the network is satisfactory enough.
-The central area and most attractions are covered by the underground metro lines, buses and trams.
-The most impressive aspect, however, is the price - UK travellers will be pleasantly surprised.
+Rome’s public transport system has plenty of critics, but for most tourist purposes the network is satisfactory enough.
+The central area and most attractions are covered by buses, trams and underground Metro lines.
+The most impressive aspect, however, is the price – UK travellers will be pleasantly surprised.

 Tickets must be bought before you travel - if you are relying on single tickets, purchase a supply to last a while.
 You can buy them at most news-stands and bars.
 There are also machines in stations which sell tickets... but these aren't always terribly reliable, so it's wise to purchase in advance.
 Stamp your ticket when you enter the metro or board a bus or tram.
 There are two shapes of ticket and consequently two types of validating machine on every vehicle.
 Inspections are quite frequent and you'll be fined or even escorted to the police station if you don't have a valid ticket.
 If you ever find yourself on a bus with a broken validating machine, the correct procedure is to write the date and time on your ticket in pen.

-The hub of Rome's transport system is Stazione Termini, the main train station.
-Rome only has two underground train lines, Metro Linea A and Linea B, and these cross at Termini.
+The hub of Rome’s transport system is Stazione Termini, the main train station.
+Rome only has two underground train lines (although more are planned), Metro Linea A and Linea B, and these two routes cross at Termini.
 Outside the station are bus stops serving most city destinations.
-It's a good idea to obtain a public transport map of Rome - these are available free from ATAC's head office close to Termini Station.
+It’s a good idea to obtain a public transport map of Rome before you go, or on arrival – maps of the centre, of the whole city, and of nightbus routes can be downloaded from the ATAC website and are available free, when in stock, from ATAC’s head office close to Termini Station.

 On this site